JakeJMattson/EmbedBot/setup.md

 <details>
 <summary>From Source</summary>

-### Prerequistes
+### Prerequisites
 - [Download](https://github.com/JakeJMattson/EmbedBot/archive/master.zip) this repository to your machine.
 - Install [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) JDK 8 or greater.
 - Install [IntelliJ](https://www.jetbrains.com/idea/download/#section=windows) or another Maven compatible IDE.

 ### Building
-Once you have your prerequistes installed, Maven will be used to handle all of the other dependencies and build the project.
+Once you have your prerequisites installed, Maven will be used to handle all of the other dependencies and build the project.
 If you downloaded IntelliJ, building with Maven is supported out of the box.
 Please read the [Maven import guide](https://www.jetbrains.com/help/idea/2018.3/maven-support.html#maven_import_project_start) if you're unfamiliar with this process.

 ## Running